Grad-Caflisch pointwise decay estimates revisited: Introduction

 \subsection{Motivations and decay results of pseudo-inverse operator}

 One of the goals of this paper is to investigate the decay (with respect to $v$) estimates of the pseudo-inverse operator $\L^{-1}$.
 This decay estimate has been widely applied to hydrodynamic limits of the Boltzmann equations (for examples, \cite{Guo-CPAM06, Guo-Jang-Jiang-2010-CPAM, GHW-2020}).
 Specifically, in any fluid limits of kinetic equations, once the Hilbert expansion approach is employed, the solution will be formally written as $F_\kappa = \sum_{n = 0}^\infty \kappa^n F_n$, where the kinetic part of $F_n$ is solved from $\L F_n= G_n$.
 Any estimates of $F_n$ must rely on the decay estimate of $\L^{-1}$.
+We emphasize that rigorous treatment of the Hilbert expansion approach to the fluid limits of the Boltzmann equation started from Caflisch's work \cite{Caflish-1980-CPAM}.

 In Caflisch's paper \cite{Caflish-1980-CPAM}, Page 656, the following result for the decay of $\mathscr{L}^{-1}$ for the hard potential cases $0 \leq \gamma \leq 1$ was stated: \footnote{The symbol $\xi$ in \cite{Caflish-1980-CPAM} corresponds to the velocity $v$ in current work.
 Moreover, the linearized operator $\mathscr{L}$ in \cite{Caflish-1980-CPAM} equals to $\M^\frac{1}{2} \L$ that we employed.}